 - When the parties to the conflict are solidly committed to the political transition and have the capacity to bring along their followers.
 Where the stakes of political competition are high, such as in the run-up to elections, peace committees may face difficulties because of the continuing incentive of the parties to seek partisan advantage; - Whether created by central political actors or arising from the grassroots, peace commissions in most cases require official agreement of the conflict parties.
-Infor- PEACE COMMISSIONS FOR CONFLICT RESOLUTION AND RECONCILIATION mal peace committee efforts do not necessarily require such agreement, but probably require the assent and support of the leading political authorities to be effective;
+Informal peace committee efforts do not necessarily require such agreement, but probably require the assent and support of the leading political authorities to be effective: